-Visit our tickets page for full pricing information where details of Islander Tickets, Payment Plans (Buy now, pay later), VIP Tickets and Big Green Coach travel packages are all covered.
+Visit our tickets page for full pricing information where details of Islander Tickets, Payment Plans (Buy now, pay later), VIP Tickets, Day Tickets and Big Green Coach travel packages are all covered.
 While you're here, check out our extras covering luxury loos, showers & lockers.

 Friday Main Stage:

 GEORGE EZRA, THE CHEMICAL BROTHERS, N-DUBZ, ANNE-MARIE, SAM RYDER, GABRIELLE, SCOUTING FOR GIRLS

 Sunday Main Stage:

 ROBBIE WILLIAMS, BLONDIE, NIALL HORAN, JAMES BAY, MIKA, ELLA HENDERSON